Meet the Corps

 Elisa Castillo (B.A., from California State University, Long Beach) Elisa is a first generation college graduate with a goal in pursuing a profession in Higher Education.
 She began her academic journey as a community college student.
 At Long Beach City College, Elisa was an active participant in the EOP&S program.
 This program provides students of low-income status with further financial assistance and hassle free academic counseling.
 With the support of her EOP&S mentor, Elisa learned how to navigate community college GED requirements and successfully transferred to CSU, Long Beach (GO BEACH!!!).
 With the skills that she learned from her mentor, Elisa was able to transfer her knowledge and assist her peers in successfully supporting them along their transfer journeys out of community college, by creating a 2-3 year academic plan that satisfied both GED and transfer requirements.
 After transferring to CSU, Long Beach, Elisa went on to completing her degree in Anthropology.
 She believes that her anthropology knowledge will help her succeed as a College Adviser because of the exposure she has had in learning and researching various cultures and subcultures that can be present on high school campuses.
 On her spare time, Elisa enjoys to read romantic novels, ethnographies, and Cleopatra related biographies.
 She also enjoy outdoor actives such as hiking and horseback riding.

 Hyewon Cho placed at Millikan High School, LBUSD.
 (B.A., from the University of California, Los Angeles).
 During her time as an undergraduate student, Hyewon participated in several internships and jobs to raise awareness about higher education and help students with their college applications.
 She worked with mainly first generation and minority high school students, mostly Korean, to help them overcome the language and cultural barriers and successfully complete their college applications.
 She has been passionate about the field of education as her previous teachers, mentors, and counselors helped me during my journey trying to learn and work with the education system in the United States.
-As a member of the SCCAC and a College Advisor, She is thrilled to provide the same resources that helped her change her life and share the experiences with the students.
+As a member of the SCCAC and a College Adviser, She is thrilled to provide the same resources that helped her change her life and share the experiences with the students.

-Emily Coton (B.A., University of California, Irvine) grew up in Lynwood, CA and is a first-generation, low income Latina who received her bachelor’s degrees in Sociology and Education Sciences.
+Emily Coton placed at Warren High School, DUSD (B.A., University of California, Irvine) grew up in Lynwood, CA and is a first-generation, low income Latina who received her bachelor’s degrees in Sociology and Education Sciences.
 During her undergraduate career she was a Student Assistant for The Paul Merage School of Business, helping with admissions and students affairs for the Part-Time MBA Programs.
 She was also involved in outreach and retention programs on campus.
 She was a Peer Educator for Student Support Services, which assists with the personal, academic, and professional support for low-income, first-generation, and underrepresented college student at UCI.
 She was also a Mentor for the Anteaters for College Excellence, an organization that introduces low-income high school students to the benefits of attending college.
 It was with these programs that she grew passionate about having a career in guiding and advising underrepresented students.
 She wants to share her gained experiences and inform students that obtaining a higher education is possible no matter what background they come from.
 Upon graduating, she was given the opportunity of becoming a Program Advisor for the Fully Employed MBA Program.
 Although she enjoyed being an advisor for MBA students, she is ready and excited to refocus on her career goals with the Southern California Advising Corps and hopes to make an impact on these students’ lives and guide them to reach their higher educational goals.

 Jessie Cruz placed at Compton High School, CPUSD.
 (B.A., University of California, Irvine) is from South Central Los Angeles and a proud Anteater where he earned a Bachelor’s of Art in Anthropology and a minor in Archaeology in 2014.
 He is the son of immigrant parents and is proud of his culture and indigenous Mayan roots which motivates him to break down barriers.
 His interest in education and college access began during his high school years at West Adams Preparatory HS as a College Ambassador, informing and guiding his peers to campus resources.
 Thanks to the proactive impact of his college counselors, Jessie developed a “pay it forward” mentality, as he saw the necessity to be an active member in his community and college to promote higher education and retention.
 He used his experience as a UC Irvine Bridge Scholar—a program which gave early access to academic and social experience to incoming freshman, as foundation for higher education advocacy.
 During his sophomore year, he organized and led bilingual workshops at his local church in order to educate his students and parents about college access and value of a higher education (higher education option, financial aid, etc).
 After his life changing experience while studying abroad in Bordeaux, France, Jessie aspires to one day work for the Department of State as a Foreign Service Officer (e.g. diplomat) in order to promote and advocate for multicultural education.
 While abroad, he had the privilege to volunteer and speak in U.S. Consulate outreach events at French high schools discussing with students about American culture but most importantly, the uniqueness of being ethnic, that is Mexican-American.
 He is excited to join the Southern California College Advising Corps to empower students to discover their potential and start the journey towards a higher education.

 Briana Delgado placed at Wilson High School, LBUSD.
-(B.A., California State University, Long Beach) is a first year college advisor, she majored in Communication Studies and minored in Sociology.
+(B.A., California State University, Long Beach) is a first year college adviser, she majored in Communication Studies and minored in Sociology.
 All four years of college she worked at an after school program and this created her passion for wanting to help our youth realize that they can amount to anything they set their minds to.
 This job encouraged her to be more ambitious and be an advocate for students who want to go to college.
 Her dream is to be a school counselor so she can continue to help students discover their strengths and help guide them to go to College.

 Nancy Escobar (B.A., University of California, Irvine) is a first-generation college student and the first in her family to graduate with a bachelor’s degree.
 During her time at UC Irvine, she studied both Sociology and Political Science and concluded that education is the only way to break through the socioeconomic barriers that are so prevalent in underserved communities.
 Through her study of American society and politics, as well as her own experience as a minority, her passion for education grew.
 Upon graduation, she be gan her career in higher education as the Program Advisor for MBA students at The Paul Merage School of Business at UC Irvine.
 While she enjoyed working with graduate students, she also recognized there was a higher need getting students onto the college-bound track.
 She is excited to have joined the SCCAC team and the opportunity to pay forward the college advisement her own AVID teacher shared with her when she was applying to college.
 Simultaneously, she will be starting her graduate program in Educational Counseling at Rossier.